The Forge and the Crucible: Reception

 Kirkus Reviews wrote in 1962: "This book, translated from the French, is well documented.
 Any serious student of man will be well rewarded for the effort expended, and demanded, by this solid exposition of an unusual subject."
+Florian G. Calian, historian of religion, summarises the book as offering "a theoretical background for understanding alchemy from the perspective of the history of religion.
+Alchemy is a spiritual technique and can be understood not as an important moment in the history of science but rather as a kind of religious phenomenon with its own particular rules."